Heavy (Collective Soul song)

-"Heavy" is a song by American post-grunge band Collective Soul.
-It is the second single from their fourth album Dosage.
-It was the last of the band's seven number ones on Billboard's Hot Mainstream Rock Tracks, as well as their most successful, staying atop the chart for 15 weeks.
-It was also their last song to chart on the Billboard Hot 100, peaking at number 73.
-It was featured as one of the two licensed songs in NHL 2001.
+"Heavy" is a song by American rock band Collective Soul.
+It was released as the second single from their fourth studio album, Dosage.
+It was the last of the band's seven number ones on the US Billboard Mainstream Rock Tracks chart, as well as their most successful, staying atop the chart for 15 weeks.
+It was also their last song to appear on the Billboard Hot 100, peaking at number 73.
+In Canada, the song gave Collective Soul their seventh and final top-10 hit, peaking at number five.

 Composition

 In a December 2017 interview with Songfacts, lead singer Ed Roland explained the inspiration behind "Heavy".
 Referencing Collective Soul's earlier hit, "December", he said:

 Once again, I wanted to write a song that didn't have a title in the lyrics.
-So, once again, I was being a little bitch I guess - I felt like I was being taken advantage of, so the whole thing is, "All your weight it falls on me."
+So, once again, I was being a little bitch I guess – I felt like I was being taken advantage of, so the whole thing is, "All your weight it falls on me."

 I was looking for a word that would fit what I was describing, like "All your weight it falls on me, it brings me down."
 The riff I felt was a heavy riff, so, "Heavy" just came up.
-And I wanted a song down to three minutes - I wanted it to move quick.
+And I wanted a song down to three minutes – I wanted it to move quick.
 That was written after we thought the record was done, and the guys were like, "No, we need to get this one in there."
 And I agreed wholeheartedly.